 All residence halls are located on the Boston campus.
-They are patrolled by the Department of Public Safety as well as Housing staff, who report any security concerns to the Department of Public Safety for 102, 104, 106, 112, 114, 116, 131, 133 Beacon St residence halls, and Boston Police for 19 Stuart St.
+They are patrolled by the Department of Public Safety only when called for service on residence hall room floors and are patrolled (monitored) by Housing staff, who report any security concerns to the Department of Public Safety for 102, 104, 106, 112, 114, 116, 131, 133 Beacon St residence halls, and Boston Police respond for 19 Stuart St.